You may have heard the gossip about us.

 “I always thought those two would go far in life.
 But to the twenty-first century?
 You must be mad.
 How can that happen?”

-You can read more about me (Brynna) and Chrystor by reading our fascinating interview – Just sign up here!
+You can read more about me (Brynna) and Chrystor by reading our fascinating interview when you JOIN OUR TRIBE!